oracle-devrel/technology-engineering/app-dev/ai-cloud-services/oracle-digital-assistant/templates/mdIncident/README.md

 - Use of Composite Bag
 - Uploading/make picture
 - QR-code decoding
-- Create incident in JD-Edwards including image-binary in message
+- Create an incident in JD-Edwards including image-binary in the message

+# When to use this asset?

+# How to use this asset?

 # License